-- · Maintaining and enhancing field boundary hedgerows. - Creating localised wildlife corridors alongside the hedgerows by introducing additional scrub vegetation and swathes of wildflower grassland. - Creating a network of informal footpaths. - Any ancillary buildings should be modest in scale and of a rural vernacular - Supporting infrastructure should similarly have a rural character and should not be intrusive. - Hard surfacing should use a rural palette of materials, wherever practical - The setting of the neighbouring listed buildings should be respected
+- Maintaining and enhancing field boundary hedgerows. - Creating localised wildlife corridors alongside the hedgerows by introducing additional scrub vegetation and swathes of wildflower grassland. - · Creating a network of informal footpaths. - Any ancillary buildings should be modest in scale and of a rural vernacular - Supporting infrastructure should similarly have a rural character and should not be intrusive. - Hard surfacing should use a rural palette of materials, wherever practical - The setting of the neighbouring listed buildings should be respected

-Site 7b & Northern Parcel of Site 7c
+Sites 7b & 7c